Mocha Brownie Ice Cream Dessert

 Ingredient options -

-I used Tillamook Stumptown Coffee Ice Cream at it was totally incredible, but feel free to use any high quality brand of your choice.
+I used Tillamook Stumptown Coffee Ice Cream and it was totally incredible, but feel free to use any high quality brand of your choice.

 I used Tru-Whip whipped topping, but feel free to use Cool Whip, or homemade whipped cream if you choose.
 Homemade whipped cream will freeze a bit firmer than whipped topping.